39 Coastal Decorating Ideas for Your Beach Home

 26. Blue Built-In Cabinetry

-Mindy Gayer designed a cheery and bright coastal living room with light blue built-in cabinets accentuated with white tiling and light wood accents.
-A linen sofa with a collection of blue and white pillows echoes the coastal theme.
+Mindy Gayer designed a cheery and bright coastal living room featuring light blue built-in cabinets, accented with white tile and light wood accents.
+A linen sofa, paired with a collection of blue and white pillows, echoes the coastal theme.
 Brass lighting fixtures add a warm glow and a refined finishing touch.

 Living Room with Blue Built-In Cabinets